EasyAbp/EasyAbpGuide/Module-Review-Standard.md

 # Module Review Standard

+This document is based on ABP official [Module Development Best Practices & Conventions](https://docs.abp.io/en/abp/latest/Best-Practices/Index).
+You can review an ABP module design according to this document.

+## Common

+* Repositories outside of current module should not be used.
+* Handle more exceptions so people can replace them for easier customization.

 ## Application Project

 * TodoAppService should implement ITodoAppService.
-* Repositories outside of current module should not be used.

 ## Application.Contracts Project